roed314/FiniteGroups/ProposedSchema.md

 `gps_crep`: Finite subgroups of GL_n(C), up to GL_n(C) conjugacy

+Question: Should we only include irreducible representations?
+Should we give complex numbers exactly (as elements of cyclotomic fields) or approximately?

 Column         | Type      | Notes
 ---------------|-----------|------
-label          | text      | `n.N.i.j` where `n` is the dimension, `N.i` is the label of the abstract group, and `j` is determined by sorting the faithful representations lexicographically using the conjugacy class ordering (note that there may be some reducible ones) dim            | smallint  | order          | numeric   | The size of the group gapid          | bigint    | The GAP id for the group, 0 if not known q_class        | text      | the label for the GL_n(Q) class containing this conjugacy class irreducible    | boolean decomposition  | jsonb     | List of triples `(label, ker, m)` where `label` is the label of a subgroup of lower dimension, `ker` is the kernel of the map to that subgroup and `m` is the multiplicity. indicator      | smallint  | the Frobenius-Schur indicator
+label          | text      | `n.N.i.j` where `n` is the dimension, `N.i` is the label of the abstract group, and `j` is determined by sorting the faithful representations lexicographically using the conjugacy class ordering (note that there may be some reducible ones) dim            | smallint  | order          | numeric   | The size of the group group          | text      | The label for the abstract group irreducible    | boolean decomposition  | jsonb     | List of triples `(label, ker, m)` where `label` is the label of a subgroup of lower dimension, `ker` is the kernel of the map to that subgroup and `m` is the multiplicity. indicator      | smallint  | the Frobenius-Schur indicator